myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-07T13:28:52.490Z
+>
+> I have improved the mention extraction algo for deck.blue :) Japanese and other languages don't use spaces between words, but even in such languages, mentions can now be set in the text in a more expressive manner! ✨

+Look at examples in the following image :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-07T12:32:59.748Z
 >
 > Thanks for your contribution too! 🍻